Shreeramghimire/Salmon-Statistics/second_part.md

 ### The One-Liner to Memorize

 > *"The Delta Method draws a straight tangent line to a curved function.
-It tells us that the variance of a transformed statistic is approximately the variance of the original statistic multiplied by the square of the slope ($g'(\theta)^2$).
+It tells us that the variance of a transformed statistic is approximately the variance of the original statistic multiplied by the square of the slope.
 This gives us the standard errors for logs, odds, and risks without doing any complex calculus."*

 ## Fisher's Exact Test, Hypergeometric Distribution, and Monte Carlo Simulation